Kaikeeshi090825/sniper-desk/README.md

 Sniper Desk is a self-contained, password-protected trading desk that turns scattered prep work — bias-marking, fib levels, pivot calcs, news tracking, position sizing, journaling — into one focused workflow built around the **ICT/SMC top-down methodology**.
 It's tuned specifically for traders working in **Manila time (PHT)** who hunt setups across the London and New York killzones.

 It runs entirely in your browser.
 There is no server, no account, no telemetry, no analytics.
-Open the HTML file, set a password, start trading sharper.
+Open the HTML file, set a password, and start trading sharper.
-Click Here to TEST! (https://kaikeeshi090825.github.io/sniper-desk/)
+Click here now to TEST! (https://kaikeeshi090825.github.io/sniper-desk/)

 > ⚠️ **Educational tool.
 Not financial advice.** Trade your plan, log every trade, respect your stops.